Debbie Macomber shares how you can recognize God's hand at work in your life.

 Devotions thoughtfully written by author Sarah Young as if Jesus is speaking directly to your child's heart.

-This last summer something occurred that had God’s fingerprints all over it.
+One summer something occurred that had God’s fingerprints all over it.
 I was in Phoenix on tour with a number of events scheduled.
 My travel plans are arranged a year in advance and my schedule on the road is usually jam-packed, but for some inexplicable reason, that particular morning was open.

 As it happened, the son of one of our dearest friends was to be buried that day in Phoenix and his funeral was that morning.
 I’m convinced that God knew and prepared the way for me to attend Michael’s funeral.
 I was able to be in church to love, support and comfort our friends.